Degrees in Human Services

 An associate degree in human services will usually take about two years to complete, or a little over 60 credits of coursework.
 You can find these degrees at both community colleges, which only offer two-year programs, or four-year universities.

-In both cases, an associate degree can either serve as its own level of qualification for some types of human service jobs, or as a starting point for a baccalaureate degree.
+In both cases, an associate degree can either serve as its own level of qualification for some types of human service jobs or as a starting point for a baccalaureate degree.
 Many four-year human services degree programs will accept an associate degree as fulfilling the first two years of study for a full four-year bachelor’s degree.
 That offers you a less expensive route to a better job, since two-year schools are typically less expensive and easier to get into than larger universities.

-Associate level coursework will focus on ground-floor introductions to psychology, sociology, communications, and the other basic skillsets outlined for human services jobs.
+Associate-level coursework will focus on ground-floor introductions to psychology, sociology, communications, and the other basic skillsets outlined for human services jobs.
 Specializations are not common at the associate level, but some applied programs may have tracks for substance abuse, family violence, or other specific types of training.

 As you look at associate programs, you will notice they come in a few different flavors.
-None of these have any practical difference in the kinds of work you can do or how employers will view your degree.
+None of these has any practical difference in the kinds of work you can do or how employers will view your degree.

 Your choice in terms of getting a human services job won’t matter a great deal.
 The AAS will help you hit the ground running, but an AA or AS will be equally accepted by any employer.

 The real difference comes in terms of transferability to a four-year degree.
-If you plan to move up to earn a bachelor’s in any field, and AA or AS might be a better choice because they will be more likely to transfer.
+If you plan to move up to earn a bachelor’s in any field, an AA or AS might be a better choice because they will be more likely to transfer.
+This depends a lot on both the school you get the associate degree from and the one you plan to transfer to.
+If you plan to attend a school further away, you might find that no matter what kind of degree you get, not all of the credits will be accepted for transfer.

 A four-year bachelor’s degree in human services is where your career will really start to flourish.
-This is the minimum degree level for many jobs in the field, and it’s definitely required for any kind of promotion above the entry level.
+This is the minimum degree level for many jobs in the field, and it’s required for any kind of promotion above the entry level.

 That’s because your coursework gets both broader and deeper than at the associate level.
 Almost all bachelor’s programs in human services are bachelor of science degrees, tightly focused on practical matters in the field.